Don Bosco Technical High School (Boston)

-Don Bosco Technical High School (called as Don Bosco Trade School from 1946 to 1954 and officially named Don Bosco School of Technology from 1993 until its closure) was an all-boys Roman Catholic secondary school for grades 9 through 12 in Boston, Massachusetts, United States.
-It was founded in 1946 as a school for immigrant boys by the Salesians of Don Bosco, a religious order of priests and brothers, and closed in 1998.
+Don Bosco Technical High School (called Don Bosco Tech and Don Bosco Trade School from 1946 to 1954 and named Don Bosco School of Technology from 1993 to 1998) was an all-boys Roman Catholic secondary school for grades 9 through 12 in Boston, Massachusetts, United States.
+It was founded in 1946 as a school for immigrant boys by the Salesians of Don Bosco, a religious order of priests and brothers.
+It closed in 1998.

 History

 Founding and expansion

 In 1945, the Salesians of Don Bosco in Boston purchased the neglected former John Paul Jones School building, built in 1898, located at 145 Byron St. in East Boston and renovated it.
 Don Bosco Trade School, as it was known then, opened for the 1946-1947 school year with two teachers, Br.
 Julius Bollati, S.D.B. and Br.
 Angelo Bongiorno, S.D.B. and 16 students.
 The new school was founded in almost a perfect location and time period: it served large numbers of the underprivileged children of mostly Roman Catholic Italian immigrants, offering both a trade and religious education.
 By 1954, enrollment had grown to 200, making the Byron St. campus too crowded.

 The school, in partnership with the Salesian province leadership, proceeded to search for a property in Boston fulfilling the necessary requirements.
 The school leadership looked in a few locations, including Jamaica Plain and the South End.
 Initially (January 1954) a site on Rockwood St in Jamaica Plain was chosen; however, in August 1954 this plan was abandoned in favor of the former Brandeis High School on Tremont Street, South End.
 Don Bosco Technical High School remained at this site until its closure in 1998.